 Finally, make sure to end the paper with a strong summary of your argument and the key points of evidence that support your claim.
 Your final sentence should be strong and thought-provoking—consider tactics like a call-to-action, a plea for concern, or posing a reflective question.

-23 Persuasive Essay Prompts for High School Students
+23 Persuasive Essay Topics for High School Students

 - Choose a position and write a persuasive essay on the current greatest environmental threat facing our world today.